nmufundirwa/GROUP-4-ASSIGNMENT-PYTHON-FOR-MEDICAL-IMAGING-PROCESSING/README.md

    python main.py --input images --output output
    ```

-   Classifies chest x-ray images and saves them into `Normal` and `Pneumonia` subdirectories.
+   Classifies chest x-ray images and saves them into `Normal` and `Pneumonia` subdirectories

-## How to Run Tests
+## How to Run the Tests

 To run the tests use the following command: